DJ Questionnaire

 6. How far in advance do couples need to book a DJ?

 Cake Riot is made up of 5 DJs including myself.
-We typically book almost 1
+We typically book 1 year in advance or more.

 7. Do you also act as an emcee and make announcements?